CS340-21/news/README.md

+# Class 9
+  - Proposals due

+# Class 8
+  - Architecture

 # Class 7
+  - Project Proposals
   - Sprints
-  - Architecture
   - Rubric for preliminary task "Due Jan 26: Github Milestone, open an issue, and assign it to yourself.
 The milestone should be for the repo cs340-21/test and named netid_git, with a deadline for February 1st."
       - Is there a milestone
       - Is there an issue